FX4BIZ/FX4BIZ-REST/README.md

 Method: GET
 URL: /rates
 ```
 The FX4BIZ-REST API provides a FX Data Feed.
-You can use the [Rates service](#rates_object) in order to ask for daily, hourly, minute, or real-time currency rates tables.
-Real-time rates are specified at mid-market.
+You can use the [Rates service](#rate_object) in order to ask for currency rates tables.
+Spreads showed in this service are minimal spreads, the tradable spread can be higher depending on the volatility of the market.

 *Parameters:*